Isolating applications on a parallel network protects against attacks on sensitive data

 This type of agility allows retailers to move more rapidly from proof of concept to actual implementation.
-Technologies such as capture rates, which track and analyze how many customers walk by a storefront versus how many actually come through the door, are helpful for marketing and operations.
+Technologies such as capture rates, which track and analyze how many customers walk by a storefront versus how many come through the door, are helpful for marketing and operations.
 Capture rates allow an enterprise to gauge how different window displays affect customer behaviors.
 If a retailer wanted to deploy this kind of new technology on the primary enterprise network, doing so would be difficult and time-consuming because of the needed security reviews.
-In contrast, with Parallel Networking, new technologies can be implemented quickly, securely, and cost-effectively.
+In contrast, with air-gapped networking, new technologies can be implemented quickly, securely, and cost-effectively.

 Unauthorized users are essentially looking for any possible way into an enterprise network.
 It is important to recognize that, while attacks can be difficult to stop, businesses can still minimize access and the damage that would occur if an attack were to take place.